Introduction to Microsoft Entra Verified ID

 - Alice, an employee at Woodgrove, Inc. who wants to get a discount from Proseware

-Today, Alice provides a username and password to log onto Woodgrove’s networked environment.
+Today, Alice provides a username and password to sign in Woodgrove’s networked environment.
 Woodgrove is deploying a verifiable credential solution to provide a more manageable way for Alice to prove that she is an employee of Woodgrove.
-Proseware accepts verifiable credentials issued by Woodgrove as proof of employment to offer corporate discounts as part of their corporate discount program.
+Proseware accepts verifiable credentials issued by Woodgrove as proof of employment that can give access to corporate discounts as part of their corporate discount program.